Analysis: New blank-check firms arm up for Asian unicorn hunt

 “Since there are a lot of companies in Asia waiting to go public, they may look to SPACs as an alternative to IPOs.
 I would imagine more to happen,” said Jonathan Zhu, Hong Kong-based managing director at Bain Capital Private Equity.

-(This story corrects to say Peter Kuo, not Canyon Bridge, led the $115 million SPAC in para 15; adds his title at PTK in para 14)

-Reporting by Anshuman Daga and Kane Wu; Additional reporting by Fanny Potkin; Editing by Sumeet Chatterjee and Sam Holmes
+Reporting by Anshuman Daga and Kane Wu; Additional reporting by Fanny Potkin; Editing by Sumeet Chatterjee, Sam Holmes and Alexander Smith

 Our Standards: The Thomson Reuters Trust Principles.